XKirby/SMT3HD-Modern-Stats-System/README.md

 A mod for Shin Megami Tensei III Nocture HD that changes the entire Stat system in the game.

 Includes the following:
-- All of your Stats can go to 100.
+- All of your Stats can go up to 99.
-- You gain 2 Stat Points per level.
-Demons get 2 points auto-distributed per level.
+- You gain 3 Stat Points per level.
+Demons get 3 points auto-distributed per level.
 - Intelligence is reintroduced.
 - Certain formulas have been changed to accomodate the increased limits and Intelligence.
 - All demon stats multiplied by how many Points you gain per level to accomodate for the new values.